-Assessment 3: Psychiatry at the Movies Assignment
+Assessment 2: Psychiatry at the Movies Assignment

 - Value: 5% of Final Grade

-- Due Date: November 30, 2024
+- Due Date: November 17, 2025

 - Description: In Medicine, the diagnosis, and care we provide, is enhanced by empathy, psychological mindedness, and psychosocial understanding of the mental illness.
 This large group session will use movie clips to demonstrate these concepts with in-class practice.
 You will then choose one movie from the list provided for a written reflective assignment.
 The assignment is one paragraph to one page (maximum) in length.

+- Assessment 3: Patient Experience Reflection

+- Value: 5% of Final Grade

+- Due Date: November 24, 2025

+- Description: As physicians, it is important that we protect the voice and perspectives of our patients, their cultures and communities.
+Students will work within small groups, using cases and directed readings to identify and reflect on patient experiences as they access and interface with health care.
+Where possible, two students will be assigned the same cases/readings allowing them to discuss and present to the group together.
+Students will be graded on presentations to peers within their assigned groups.
+Peer assessments will be compiled to form a final assessment based on a rubric.
+Teaching faculty will rotate between groups to help guide and provide feedback on discussion.

 Quiz 1: Quiz 1

 Value: 10% of Final Grade

-Date: November 6, 2024
+Date: November 3, 2025

-Description Based on course content covered up until Wednesday, November 6, 2024.

-Question types may include: multiple choice, multiple choice multiple answer, fill in the blank, true-false, short answer, matching, and clinical decision-making questions.
+Description Question types may include: multiple choice, multiple choice multiple answer, fill in the blank, true-false, short answer, matching, and clinical decision-making questions.

 Quiz 2: Quiz 2

 Value: 10% of Final Grade

-Date: November 18, 2024
+Date: November 17, 2025

-Description Based on course content covered between Thursday, November 7 to Friday, November 15, 2024.

-Question types may include: multiple choice, multiple choice multiple answer, fill in the blank, true-false, short answer, matching, and clinical decision-making questions.
+Description Question types may include: multiple choice, multiple choice multiple answer, fill in the blank, true-false, short answer, matching, and clinical decision-making questions.

 Quiz 3: Quiz 3

 Value: 10% of Final Grade

-Date: November 25, 2024
+Date: November 24, 2025

-Description Based on course content covered between Monday, November 18 to Friday, November 2, 2024.

-Question types may include: multiple choice, multiple choice multiple answer, fill in the blank, true-false, short answer, matching, and clinical decision-making questions.
+Description Question types may include: multiple choice, multiple choice multiple answer, fill in the blank, true-false, short answer, matching, and clinical decision-making questions.